Bell UH-1 Iroquois: Air Force

 The United States Air Force (USAF) held a competition for a helicopter to be used for support on missile bases included a specific requirement to mandate the use of the General Electric T58 turboshaft as a powerplant.
 The Air Force had a large inventory of these engines on hand for its fleet of HH-3 Jolly Green Giant rescue helicopters and using the same engine for both helicopters would save costs.
 In response, Bell proposed an upgraded version of the 204B with the T58 engine.
 Because the T58 output shaft is at the rear, and was thus mounted in front of the transmission on the HH-3, it had to have a separate offset gearbox (SDG or speed decreaser gearbox) at the rear, and shafting to couple to the UH-1 transmission.

 Twin-engine variants

-The single-engine UH-1 variants were followed by the twin-engine UH-1N Twin Huey and years later the UH-1Y Venom.
+The single-engine UH-1 variants were followed by the twin-engine UH-1N Twin Huey (Bell 212) and years later the UH-1Y Venom.
 Bell began development of the UH-1N for Canada in 1968.
 It changed to the more powerful Pratt & Whitney Canada PT6T twin-engine set.
 The US also ordered the helicopter with the USAF receiving it in 1970.
 Canada's military, the U.S. Marine Corps, and the U.S. Navy first received the model in 1971.

 In 1996, the USMC launched the H-1 upgrade program via the award of a contract to Bell Helicopter for development of the improved UH-1Y and AH-1Zs variants.
 The UH-1Y includes a lengthened cabin, four-blade rotor, and two more powerful GE T700 engines.
 The UH-1Y entered service with the USMC in 2008.

+The Bell 412 is an improved four-blade main rotor version of the twin-engined Bell 212, and while not adopted by the US, was chosen by Canada (CH-146 Griffon), license produced in Italy as the Augusta-Bell AB412, and is going to be made for the Japan Self Defense Force in Japan by Subaru.
+It is a popular commercial and military helicopter, and it competed in the early 2000s Army Light Utility Helicopter program, but lost to what would be the UH-72 Lakota.
+That program replaced aging UH-1 and OH-58A/C models being used by the National Guard.